Chemical Testing for Blood Alcohol Content Levels

 - A person, who within the preceding 7 years, has been convicted of or pleaded guilty to 3 or more OVI violations cannot be granted limited privileges.

 If you or a loved one has been charged with driving under the influence in Central Ohio, it may seem as though you have no options other than to take the penalty and move on.
 This is a hazardous mindset that could lead to detrimental long term effects to your social, professional and financial well-being.
-It is vital that you immediately get in contact with a qualified Columbus criminal defense attorney who understands how the results of your chemical test can be potentially used to your advantage.
+It is vital that you immediately get in contact with a qualified Cincinnati criminal defense attorney who understands how the results of your chemical test can be potentially used to your advantage.